Bamsi Beyrek: Birth and "how he got his name"

 Legend II (Bamsi Beyrek, Son of Bay Büre Bey or Bamsi Beyrek of the Grey Horse according to translator Geoffrey Lewis) is centered around Beyrek.
 In the legend, it says that once the Oghuz princes all gathered somewhere.
 The father of Beyrek, Bay Büre, wept when he saw everyone had a son besides him.
-The princes asked why he was crying, he replied that it was because he doesn't have a son to carry on his family.
+The prince asked why he was crying, he replied that it was because he doesn't have a son to carry on his family.
 The princes all started to pray that Bay Büre would get a son.
-Bay Bichen also prayed that he would get a daughter that he would marry to Bay Büre's son.
+Bay Bichen also prayed that he would get a daughter that he would marry Bay Büre's son.
 And they sooner or later got the children they wanted.

 Bamsi got his name after Bay Büre sent his merchants to bring some presents.
 As time went by, the merchants arrived in Constantinople and bought some items, however, on their way back to Bay Büre, they were attacked by some infidels.
 The son of Bay Büre himself came and helped the merchants by killing all the infidels who attacked them.
 The son of Bay Büre didn't have any name as an Oghuz Turk was given his name when he beheaded an infidel.
 So the son of Bay Büre decided to receive these presents from his father instead of introducing himself.
 When the merchants came back to Bay Büre, they started kissing the young man's hand, the young man had already arrived and didn't tell his father about anything.
-The merchants then realised that the young man was the son of their great Khan, Bay Büre Khan.
+The merchants then realized that the young man was the son of their great Khan, Bay Büre Khan.
 They also told Bay Büre about what had happened in the infidels' attack, and the young man's father found out that his son had cut off the heads of his enemies.
 Then the young man was given the name of Bamsi Beyrek in a gathering of the Oghuz princes.

 First marriage

-After he got his name, Bamsi Beyrek met with the daughter of Bay Bichen, her name was Banu Chichek.
-After Beyrek gave a deer to Banu's nurse, they spent some time together after which both of them learned more about each other, they even have a disagreement in which both had an arm wrestle.
-Bamsi Beyrek also gave her a golden ring as a sign of their engagement.
-When Bamsı Beyrek went back to his father, his father was already aware of his desire.
-And after passing a lot of resistances, including having to face Yaltajuk, Banu's evil lover who convinced everyone that Bamsi was dead, Bamsi Beyrek happily got his love, Banu Chichek, and married her.

-Korkut appeared as a character in this epic, he helped Bamsi outwit Chichek's evil brother, Crazy Karchar.
-Karchar later repented.
+After he got his name, Bamsi Beyrek met with the daughter of Tekfur Andros, whose name was Hafsa Hatun.
+He met her at the Karachaisar Castle when they had gone to conquer it.
+She was initially a Christian with the name Helena.
+She later converted to Islam to marry Bamsi..